xinzhan/core-services.en/help/interface/audience-library/t-publish-audience-segment.md

     |Select the window for audience creation|Note that this is a **rolling** time window, not a fixed one.|

 1. Click **[!UICONTROL Save]**.
-1. Access [!DNL Adobe Target], then navigate to the [!UICONTROL Segment] list.
+1. Access [!DNL Adobe Target], click [!UICONTROL Audiences].
-1. On the [!UICONTROL Segment] page, click **[!UICONTROL Import Experience Cloud Audiences]**
+1. On the [!UICONTROL Audiences] page, locate the audience sourced from the Experience Cloud.

-    This option displays the [!DNL Analytics] segment for use in activities.
+    These audiences are available for use in activities.